A directory of key contacts is displayed below for your convenience.

 Megan Byrne graduated from Stanford Law School with pro bono distinction.
 During law school, she was involved in the Spark Mentoring Program and served as Vice President of the Black Law Students Association.
 She also represented clients at the trial and appellate levels in Stanford’s Criminal Defense Clinic and spent a summer working for the New York Center for Juvenile Justice.
 Upon graduation, she joined Kirkland & Ellis LLP as a litigation associate, where she continued working on criminal appeals pro bono.
 She holds a B.A. in English and Philosophy from Indiana University, where she graduated with high distinction.

 Amaya Contreras Driggs received her B.A from Tufts University, where she double majored in International Relations and Political Science.
-During her time at Tufts, she served as the International Community Representative in the Tufts Community Union Senate and Vice President of Marketing for Alpha Phi.
-Also, while at Tufts, Amaya interned at the Massachusetts State House, and in criminal defense and immigration law offices in New York, NY and Miami, FL.
+During her time at Tufts, she served as the International Community Representative in the Tufts Community Union Senate and Vice President of Marketing for Alpha Phi, amongst other on-campus leadership roles.
+Additionally, Amaya interned at the Massachusetts State House, and in criminal defense and immigration law offices in New York, NY and Miami, FL.

 Robert S. Dean is the Attorney-in-Charge of the Center for Appellate Litigation.
 He has taught appellate advocacy and post-conviction remedies at the NYU School of Law and Brooklyn Law School.
 A graduate of NYU Law School with over 40 years of experience as an appellate public defender, he has personally briefed and argued over 350 cases in New York’s intermediate appellate courts, more than 35 cases in the New York Court of Appeals, and one winning case in the U.S. Supreme Court (Cruz v.
 New York).